A failure-like derive macro for the std Error.

 Why yet another error handling library?
 There already are dozen others, the most popular being:

-macro, but it uses its own error type (Fail
+The former provides a nice #[derive(Fail)] macro, but it uses its own error type (Fail) and its usage is rather discouraged since std::error::Error

-is getting fixed to provide the same benefits as Fail
+is getting fixed to provide the same benefits as Fail.

-, but it uses a declarative for generating the error implementation which makes the syntax too obscure
+error-chain does support std::error::Error, but it uses a declarative for generating the error implementation which makes the syntax too obscure

 in my opinion.